Abderrazak Hamdallah: Al Nassr

 On 23 August 2018, Hamdallah joined Al Nassr in the Saudi Professional League.
 He made his debut against Al Qadsiah and made two assists.
 In his second match, he scored his first goal for the club against Al Taawoun.
 By April 2019 he had scored 100 league goals, a record since the league became professional in 2007.
 Despite the bad start due to a previous ankle injury Hamadallah was able to end his first season in the Saudi Professional League as the top scorer after impressively scoring 68 goals.
 In the 2018–19 Season he won league title with his team.
 He scored a record of 34 goals with his teammate Nordin Amrabat.
 He scored in the final match against Al Batin.
 On 3 January 2019, Hamdallah scored a hat-trick against Al Jandal in Round of 64 in the 2019 King Cup.
 10 days later, he scored a super hat-trick against Al Ansar.
 He scored another super hat-trick against Al-Fayha in the Round of 16.
 On 27 April 2019, Hamdallah scored a double in a 4–2 loss in the semi-final against Al Ittihad of the 2019 King Cup.
 By the end of 2019, Hamdallah managed to beat several stars such as Robert Lewandowski and Lionel Messi as the world's top scorer after reaching 57 goals.

 On 4 January 2020, Hamdallah scored in a 1–1 draw against Al Taawoun to win the 2019 Saudi Super Cup.
 On 30 January 2021, Hamdallah scored in a 3–0 victory against Al Hilal to win the 2020 Saudi Super Cup.
 In the 2020 AFC Champions League he scored in a 2–2 draw against Al Sadd and scored a double in a 2–0 win against Sepahan.
 In the quarter finals he scored the only goal in a 1–0 victory against Al Taawoun.
 They lost in the semi-finals in after a penalty shootout against Persepolis.
-On 23 November, Al Nassr officially terminated its contract with Hamdallah.
 Hamdallah played his final match for the club in a 1–0 loss against Ettifaq.
+On 23 November, Al Nassr officially terminated its contract with Hamdallah, With Al-Nassr, he played 115 matches and contributed to 133 goals (109 goals and 24 assists).